MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-create-custom-task-for-code-generation.md

 ## Next steps

-TBD Add link go the next tutorial: create a ToolTask.
+TBD Add link go the next tutorial: create a task that calls an executable using the  Exec task